monatis/german-tts/README.md

 # german-tts
 German Tacotron 2 and Multi-band MelGAN in TensorFlow with TF Lite inference support

-💬 Say hello in [Discussions](https://github.com/monatis/german-tts/discussions/1) if you find it useful for anything.
+## Acknowledgement
+Google supported this work by providing Google Cloud credit.
+Thank you Google for supporting the open source! 🎉

 ## Overview
 I am releasing pretrained German neural text-to-speech (TTS) models Tacotron 2 and Multi-band MelGAN.
-It supports inference with `saved_model` and `TF Lite` formats.
+It supports inference with `saved_model` and `TF Lite` formats, and all the models can be found on [TensorFlow Hub](https://tfhub.dev/monatis).

+💬 Say hello in [Discussions](https://github.com/monatis/german-tts/discussions/1) if you find it useful for anything.

 - See [`inference.py`](https://github.com/monatis/german-tts/blob/main/inference.py) to infer with `saved_model`.
 - See [`inference_tflite.py`](https://github.com/monatis/german-tts/blob/main/inference_tflite.py) to infer with `TF Lite`.